Helixmith: History

 Helixmith Co.
 LTD. (prev.
 ViroMed) was established in 1996 as the first on-campus startup at Seoul National University in 1996, and later renamed to ViroMed in 1999.
 The company has been listed on the Korean Securities Dealers Automated Quotations (KOSDAQ: 084990) since 2006.
-In April of 2019, the company was renamed to Helixmith, and moved its headquarters from its previous research facility in Seoul National University to Magok, Seoul.
+In April 2019, the company was renamed to Helixmith, and moved its headquarters from its previous research facility in Seoul National University to Magok, Seoul.

 Overview

 Helixmith’s main business area is in gene therapy development.
-Helixmith has a long history of experience as one of the early pioneers in the field.
 Helixmith’s lead gene therapy product is Engensis (VM202), a non-viral plasmid DNA that encodes the therapeutic gene called hepatocyte growth factor (HGF).
 Engensis is being developed for diabetic peripheral neuropathy (DPN, phase 3) in the US.
 The product is also being studied for diabetic foot ulcers (DFU, phase 3), amyotrophic lateral sclerosis (ALS, phase 2), coronary artery disease (CAD, phase 2), claudication (phase 2) and Charcot-Marie-Tooth disease (CMT, phase 1/2a).

 Helixmith’s pipeline extends to CAR-T cell therapy and AAV gene therapy.
 In CAR-T cell therapy, the company aims at eradicating various solid tumors.
 The CAR-T program is in pre-clinical stage through a separate subsidiary called Cartexell.
 In AAV gene therapy, the company has a number of early stage products targeting neuromuscular diseases such as ALS and multiple sclerosis.
 Helixmith also has an antibody pipeline including VM507, an antibody that can detect and activate c-MET, receptor of hepatocyte growth factor (HGF).

 Helixmith is also developing phytotherapeutics based on natural plant extracts with therapeutic potential.
 The company has unique experience in areas including natural medicine, health functional food and cosmetic products using botanical sources.